nccgroup/azucar/README.md

 <h1>Remarks</h1>

-Due to the amount of work we will not always be able to respond quickly to new issues but eventually you will get a response and if needed a fix.
+Due to the amount of work we will not always be able to respond quickly to new issues, but eventually you will get a response and if needed a fix.